mspnp/interruptible-workload-on-spot/README.md

    az vm simulate-eviction -g rg-vmspot -n vm-spot
    ```

-   You can see below an example of the response of the metadata endpoint (Azure Instance Metadata Service) when an eviction is scheduled for your Spot VM
+   Below you can see an example of the response of the metadata endpoint (Azure Instance Metadata Service) when an eviction is scheduled for your Spot VM

    ```json
    {